 Double Change was founded in 2000 in order to juxtapose, unite and reunite the poetries of France and the United States in a new bi-national, multi-faceted forum.
 Established as a not-for-profit organization in Paris and with editorial boards in both France and the U.S., Double Change looks to represent a diverse, eclectic spectrum of poetic activity in both countries.
 The organization has two principal aims: to discover new poets and rediscover poets in expanded bi-national contexts; and to represent in our forums poets and other artists who are in dialogue with their texts.
-For these goals we have two essential venues: a reading series in Paris, and a Web site featuring a poetry magazine.
+For these goals we have two essential venues: a reading series in Paris, and a web site featuring a poetry magazine and a film archive.

 Vincent Broqua est maître de conférences à l’université de Paris 12.
 Sa recherche et son enseignement sont essentiellement tournés vers les poésies d’Amérique du Nord et du Royaume-Uni.
 Il traduit et écrit.
 Avec Olivier Brossard, il a créé Double Change en 2000. (traductions avec ou sans collaboration: David Antin, Jen Bervin, Mark Ford, Philippe Forest, Robert Glück, Alice Notley, Stephen Ratcliffe, Cole Swensen, Rosmarie Waldrop, Elizabeth Willis) (articles sur Bergvall, Bervin, Cage, Stein, Ratcliffe, Reich, Shakespeare, Waldrop, Williams)